thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   # See also https://geekdocs.de/usage/menus/#bundle-menu.
   geekdocMenuBundle = true

-  # (Optional, default false) Collapse all menu entries, can not be overwritten
+  # (Optional, default false) Collapse all menu entries, cannot be overwritten
   # per page if enabled.
 Can be enabled per page via 'geekdocCollapseSection'.
   geekdocCollapseAllSections = true